 Q: How do I revoke a certificate?

-You can request ACM to revoke a public certificate by visiting the AWS Support Center and creating a case.
+You can request ACM to revoke a public certificate by visiting the Amazon Web Services Support Center and creating a case.

-Q: Can I copy a certificate between AWS China Regions?
+Q: Can I copy a certificate between Amazon Web Services China Regions?

 You cannot copy ACM-managed certificates between regions at this time.

-Q: Can I use the same ACM certificate in more than one AWS China Region?
+Q: Can I use the same ACM certificate in more than one Amazon Web Services China Region?

 If you use a certificate with Elastic Load Balancing for the same site (the same fully qualified domain name, or FQDN, or set of FQDNs) in a different Region, you must request a new certificate for each Region in which you plan to use it.